Decorative dots

 Have you heard of Early Permanence?

-Carers who adopt through Foster to Adopt get to know and love their children from a very young age, often from birth, and help them through the time in their life when they are most vulnerable, this is something that may not always be possible with traditional adoption.
+Carers who adopt through Early Permanence get to know and love their children from a very young age, often from birth, and help them through the time in their life when they are most vulnerable, this is something that may not always be possible with traditional adoption.

 If a child does return home to live with birth family, carers will have the satisfaction of knowing that they have given the child the best possible start in life by providing care, love and stability from the earliest stages and will play a part in helping them settle back into their family.
 Likewise, if the carers go on to adopt the child, the birth family will take comfort that they have met the family who is going to care for their child and they will know they are safe, loved and well cared for.